Welcome to today's edition of the Rush 24-7 podcast.

 I am not puzzled by this at all.

-And it's the Treasury Secretary and Czar who has the responsibility to take care of all this and promote economic growth.
+And it's the Treasury Secretary and czar who has the responsibility to take care of all this and promote economic growth.

 I mean, you cannot consume when you don't have disposable income.

-It applies to businesses, it applies to people.
+It applies to people.

 His job's to promote economic growth.

-I've got the job description of the Treasury Secretary right here in the bailout, which I've shared with you uh on a couple of occasions.
+I've got the job description of the Treasury Secretary right here in the bailout, which I've shared with you on a couple of occasions.

-We're gonna get Robin Hood.
+We're going to get Robin Hood.

-Purposes of the act are one to immediately provide authority and facilities that the Secretary of the Treasury can use to restore liquidity and stability to the financial system of the U.S. And two, to ensure that such authority and such facilities are used in a manner that A protects home values, college funds, retirement accounts, and life savings.
+And two, to ensure that such authority and such facilities are used in a manner that A, protects home values, college funds, retirement accounts, and life savings.

-B, preserves homeownership and promotes jobs and economic growth.
+B, preserves home ownership and promotes jobs and economic growth.

-Massive government debt leading to inflation is not going to promote jobs and economic growth.
+Well, I'm sorry, massive government debt leading to inflation is not going to promote jobs and economic growth.

 Tax cuts do that.